 - If at all possible, purchase orders should be used when placing orders.

-- All purchase orders will indicate a ship to and bill to address and must be signed in order to be valid.
+- All purchase orders will indicate a ship to and bill to address and must be fully approved by the Purchasing Agent to be valid.

 - If you have any questions, please feel free to contact us at 952-681-6424.

 - For security purposes, the district cannot post our tax exempt certificate online.